-Professional Skin Care: Global Consumer Attitudes and Behaviors Survey
+Professional Skin Care: Consumer Attitudes and Behaviors Survey

-Augmenting 15+ years of extensive reporting of the professional skin care market, Kline is pleased to announce our first edition of an independent research survey which will help marketers understand the consumer attitudes and behaviors toward professional skin care services and products.
-Survey results will pinpoint what consumers value most when it comes to the treatments, brands, and types of products they use through beauty institutes, spas, and salons as well as who and what influences their decisions.
+Augmenting 15+ years of extensive reporting of the professional skin care market, Kline is pleased to announce our second edition of an independent research survey which will help marketers understand the consumer attitudes and behaviors toward professional skin care services and products.
+Survey results will pinpoint what consumers value most when it comes to the treatments, brands, and types of products they use through medical care providers, beauty institutes, spas, and salons as well as who and what influences their decisions.

 This Report Will Help Marketers to:

 - Understand which factors consumers consider when choosing to book an appointment at a particular professional outlet

 - Learn what motivates a consumer to purchase a product after a service has been performed

 - Think about the best way to capture repeat purchases in a professional outlet

 - Prioritize efforts for future product development and marketing initiatives based on consumer type (spa-goers, beauty institute-goers, physician-goers)